PerziThomas/DA_Perzi_Ambrosch/source/Performance Optimization on the frontend.md

 #### Lifting state up
-While there are workarounds to force a child component to rerender from its parent [@reactForceChildRerender], in this case, it is more elegant to __lift the state__ of the geofence locks from the _GeoFenceListItems_ to a parent component like _GeoFenceList_ or even _Home_.\
+While there are workarounds to force a child component to rerender from its parent [@reactForceChildRerender], in this case, it is more elegant to __lift the state__ of the geofence locks from the _GeoFenceListItems_ to a parent component like _GeoFenceList_ or _Home_.\
 Now, when the state changes in the parent component, for example through _geofence bulk locking operations_, all child components are automatically updated by React and the changes to geofence locks can be seen immediately. [@reactLiftingStateUp]